Ericawanja/Jenkins-DockerHub-Automation/ReadMe.md

  - Display all the created tasks
  - Edit a created task
- - Delete a certain task which removes it from the user interface
+ - Delete a certain task which removes it from the user interface To add to the normal todo app features this app also allows the users to
- - Populate the pending task and completed tasks
+ - display only the pending tasks
+ - display only todays tasks
- - Check the tasks to be done today
+ - populate all the completed tasks separately
+ - show the late tasks with the exact number of hours exceeded after completion